sepp2k/TeSSLa-mirror/tessla-compiler/doc/Usage.md

 Without further options the TeSSLa compiler generates a file `out.scala` which can be compiled with `scalac` and executed as monitor.
 This monitor accepts events via stdio.
 More detailed information about the input/output format see [here](../../IO.md).
+Note: If the monitor receives more than one input for the same stream at the same timestamp, the later ones are ignored.

-Instead of compiling to Scala source one can directly compile to an executeable jar file by using the `-j` parameter followed by the path of the jar archive that shall be created.
+Instead of compiling to Scala source one can directly compile to an executable jar file by using the `-j` parameter followed by the path of the jar archive that shall be created.
 The generated jar file can directly be launched via `java -jar ...` and behaves exactly like the monitor generated from source.